 So how does mainstream medicine diagnose and treat Lyme?
 Most of the time it’s done through lab work and a round of antibiotics - but that’s only if you notice a bite or your doctor has been trained to recognize the many vague and mysterious symptoms of Lyme.
 And even if you do successfully treat Lyme, chronic Lyme can persist long after you’ve taken those antibiotics, a condition that is now referred to as post-treatment Lyme disease syndrome.
 Thankfully, post-treatment Lyme disease syndrome is gaining recognition, especially in the functional medicine community and with the support of organizations like the International Lyme and Associated Diseases Society.

 As a Lyme-literate functional medicine expert, I take a multi-pronged approach to treating Lyme disease.
 This includes specific supplements, forms of exercise, and most importantly: using food as medicine - a focus on a successful lyme disease diet.

 Can a keto diet support your ability to heal from Lyme?

 In my practice, dietary recommendations for Lyme often takes the form of a mostly plant-based ketogenic diet, which I call the Ketotarian diet.
 The Ketotarian diet avoids the common downsides and risks of the conventional keto diet (AKA, eating a ton of meat and diary), while still allowing you to take advantage of the benefits of nutritional ketosis to fend off Lyme disease and get you back to optimal health.

-Many people don’t know this, but there are certain genetic factors that can make you more vulnerable to falling ill from Lyme disease.
-One of these is the MTHFR gene mutation, which affects more than a third of the population and impairs a process called methylation.
-This is a problem because methylation helps control the health of your hormones, inflammatory pathways, and detox pathways—which all help you manage Lyme.
+Certain genetic factors can make you more vulnerable to falling ill from Lyme disease - one of these is the MTHFR gene mutation which impairs methylation.
+This is a problem because methylation helps control the health of your hormones, inflammatory pathways, and detox pathways - which all help you manage Lyme.
 The Ketotarian diet is a great way to support healthy methylation.
 Certain foods like leafy greens and cruciferous veggies acts as extra credit since they are rich in folate and sulfur compounds that directly support methylation.
 Talk about food as medicine at its best!